eegsynth/eegsynth/doc/design.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/Doepfer_A-100.jpg/330px-Doepfer_A-100.jpg)

 Every module does a specific task.
-Each module consists of a Python script, and is contained in its own directory.
+Each module consists of a single Python script, and is contained in its own directory.

 For instance, in the directory [module/launchcontrol](https://github.com/eegsynth/eegsynth/module/launchcontrol) we find: